silentspring30/dao-ai-framework/daohaus_review.md

 ## Review sprint 1 [27/05/ - 30/05/2022]
 For a quick review, 3 qualitative interview and a qualitative typeform survey was conducted.
 - Algovera team interviews
-- Squad Typeform: [Form](https://wuz5dw73wlf.typeform.com/to/ZO4OHzWi), little response was received.
-I will probably reach out to some squads myself for a 15min qualitative interview.
+- Squad Typeform: [Form](https://wuz5dw73wlf.typeform.com/to/ZO4OHzWi), 3 responses were received.

 Summary of different interviews:
 ### Question 1: How did you develop your requirements?
 Did you have a set of functionality requirements or similar?